Demand for money: Is money demand stable?

 Friedman and Schwartz in their 1963 work A Monetary History of the United States argued that the demand for real balances was a function of income and the interest rate.
 For the time period they were studying this appeared to be true.
 However, shortly after the publication of the book, due to changes in financial markets and financial regulation money demand became more unstable.
 Various researchers showed that money demand became much more unstable after 1975.
 Ericsson, Hendry and Prestwich (1998) consider a model of money demand based on the various motives outlined above and test it with empirical data.
 The basic model turns out to work well for the period 1878 to 1975 and there doesn't appear to be much volatility in money demand, in a result analogous to that of Friedman and Schwartz.
 This is true even despite the fact that the two world wars during this time period could have led to changes in the velocity of money.
 However, when the same basic model is used on data spanning 1976 to 1993, it performs poorly.
 In particular, money demand appears not to be sensitive to interest rates and there appears to be much more exogenous volatility.
 The authors attribute the difference to technological innovations in the financial markets, financial deregulation, and the related issue of the changing menu of assets considered in the definition of money.
 Other researchers confirmed this finding with recent data and over a longer period.
 Money demand appears to be time varying which also depends on household's real balance effects.

 Laurence M. Ball suggests that the use of adapted aggregates, such as near monies, can produce a more stable demand function.
 He shows that using the return on near monies produced smaller deviations than previous models.

+Recent research challenges the view that money demand became fundamentally unstable after 1980.
+While traditional simple-sum monetary aggregates show unstable relationships with interest rates post-1980, Divisia monetary aggregates - which account for the varying degrees of "moneyness" of different assets - demonstrate stable money demand relationships throughout the period.
+Belongia and Ireland (2019) and Barnett et al. (2022) find stable money demand relationships using Divisia aggregates, demonstrating that measurement issues with simple-sum aggregates, rather than changes in underlying behavior, explain much of the apparent instability.
+Chen and Valcarcel (2024) further confirm these findings, showing that properly weighting monetary assets based on their liquidity services and using appropriate price measures (user costs rather than Treasury bill rates) reveals consistent money demand patterns even through periods of financial innovation and zero lower bound interest rates.